Binance Market Update (2022-08-28)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include DEXE, XEC, and LAZIO, up by 53%, 28%, and 26%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include DEXE, XEC, and LAZIO, up by 51%, 34%, and 25%, respectively.

 Top stories of the day: